magemojo/m2-ce-cron/README.md

 ## Features

 - Enable / Disable running crons
-- Ability to limit the number of simultanious crons jobs being run
+- Limit the number of simultanious crons jobs being run
-- Ability to suspend cron functions is load average on the serer becomes too high
+- Suspend cron functions by load average threshold
-- Set the amount of history to retain in the cron_schedule table in days
+- Set the amount of history to retain in the cron_schedule table

 ## Manual Install